Sensory-Friendly Experiences for Kids on the Main Line

 100 Sesame Road, Langhorne

-Sesame Place is the world’s first theme park to be designated as a Certified Autism Center.
-As part of that certification, Sesame Place staff Ambassadors receive specialized autism and awareness training to ensure they cater to all children, including those with special needs.
-The park features a Ride Accessibility Program for guests with physical disabilities, mobility impairments, and/or cognitive disorders.
-Guests can take a break from sensory stimulation in the park’s Quiet Room, pick up noise-cancelling headphones at the Welcome Center, or visit other low sensory areas.
+Sesame Place is the world’s first theme park to be designated as a Certified Autism Center (CAC).
+The park offers the IBCCES Sensory Guide™, which provides insight on how a child with sensory processing issues may be affected by each sense for rides and attractions at Sesame Place Philadelphia.
+As part of their CAC designation, Sesame Place requires that all staff Ambassadors participate in specialized autism and awareness training to ensure they cater to all children, including those with special needs.
+While at the park, guests can take a break from sensory stimulation in the park’s Quiet Room, pick up noise-cancelling headphones at the Welcome Center, or visit other low sensory areas.
 There are also opportunities to meet and interact with Julia, a little girl Muppet with autism.

 Theaters